 But can you format a USB drive or memory card on a Chromebook?
-That’s a question I often see Chromebook owners ask.
-Having never tried myself, I wasn’t entirely sure if it could.
-So I grabbed a USB drive in need of wiping (it had been used to try out a Linux live CD) to investigate.
+It’s a question I often see Chromebook owners ask.

-How to Wipe USB or SD Card in Chrome OS
+How to Format a USB or SD Card in Chrome OS

-A formatting option is available directly from the File Manager; no extra apps, add-ons or actions needed.
+Formatting options are available directly in the Chrome OS File Manager, meaning no extra apps, add-ons or actions are needed.

-First, plug your SD Card or USB drive into a USB port on your Chromebook.
+First things first, plug your SD Card or USB drive into an available USB port on your Chromebook.

-Next, open up the Files app (the blue folder icon).
-In the navigation sidebar find your device (if you have more than one connected make sure that it’s the correct one before proceeding).
+Next, open up the Files app (the blue circle with a white folder icon).
+In the sidebar you’ll see a list of folders, drivers a locations.
+Find your device (if you have more than one connected do make sure that it’s the correct one before proceeding).

-Right-click on the drive you wish to format and select the ‘Format Device‘ option from the menu.
+Right-click (two finger tap on a touchpad) on the drive you wish to format and select the

-The OS will then do its thing.
-Formatting on a 2GB USB drive happened in no time at all, but be patient if formatting something larger, such as an external USB drive.
+Formatting on a 2GB USB drive happened in pretty much no time at all, but do be patient if you’re formatting something larger, such as an external USB drive.

 Devices are formatted to a FAT32 file system.
 This is perhaps the most versatile and widely supported, with read and write support through most operating systems and devices (such as smartphones and digital cameras).